abTEM/doc/docs/user_guide/tutorials/tutorials.md

 (tutorials:tutorials)=

-# Tutorials
+# Advanced tutorials

-These tutorials include more advanced topics that users should consider only after familiarizing themselves with *ab*TEM using the [walkthrough](../walkthrough/walkthrough.md).
+These tutorials cover more advanced topics that users should consider only after familiarizing themselves with *ab*TEM using the [walkthrough](../walkthrough/walkthrough.md).

 ```{contents}